 You will notice that though the figures of John, Jesus, and the angels are still stylized, the background is now very different.
 That is the influence of western European realism.
 So even though the trees and ground and river are painted very simply, they do not even approach the degree of abstraction found in early examples.
 Compare that image with another icon, which though also late, nonetheless presents the Baptism, both figures and background, in a very stylized, abstract manner.
 It thus maintains the artistic approach of the early examples of this type, while nonetheless revealing the differences in techniques of abstraction that developed over time in Russian icon painting.

 By the way, I always enjoy hearing from readers who might find this site of some interest or use.
 Just post a comment, which will remain private unless you ask that it be posted.
-Up to now I have kept comments private — they go only to me.
-But if reader preference turns out to be for public comments, I can take that into account in the future.

 Here is more information to enable the student to begin reading Greek icon inscriptions.
 This does not make for thrilling reading, but it is essential for those who seriously want to understand icons.